 I decided to find the other mother and her child and make sure she hadn’t picked up any more grapes.

-I kept my hands firmly on the rail of my basket so that I couldn't give into old habit and rub my wrists.
+I kept my fingers wrapped firmly around the handle of my basket so that I couldn’t give in to old habits and rub my wrists.

 Sometimes, I really hated my job.